 Orthoptic Visual Processing Difficulties Clinic

-Visual processing is the ability of the brain to interpret and make sense of what our eyes see and the way the brain makes sense of visual information.
+Visual processing is the ability of the brain to interpret and make sense of what our eyes see.
 Struggling with one or more aspects of visual processing may cause difficulties with reading, writing and learning.
+Examples of visual processing difficulties include visual stress, saccade/tracking difficulties, visual memory or spatial relation difficulties.

-I assess patients with double vision, suspected binocular vision dysfunction and can assess children of various ages (although a minimum age of 7 years applies for the visual processing parts of the test).
-However, I will discuss your needs prior to booking an appointment to ensure this is the right route for you.
-Many patients need a multi-disciplinary approach to their care, which I cannot offer on a private,independant basis.
-I will be honest and transparent with this and will inform you if I feel you or your child is best suited to NHS care.
+I will discuss your needs prior to booking and will often request that your routine eye tests are up to date (not always, particularly for younger children).
+Many patients need a multi-disciplinary approach to their care, which I cannot always offer on a private, independent basis.
+I will be honest and transparent with this and will inform you if I feel you or your child is best suited to NHS care, where treatments for many general orthoptic problems are offered.

 Who Can Benefit from Orthoptic Assessment?

-Orthoptists are the experts in diagnosing and treating defects in eye movement and problems with how the eyes work together.
-If you or your child experience any of the symptoms below, get in touch and learn how an Orthoptist can assess, diagnose and help you to treat these issues…
+Orthoptists are the experts in visual development, diagnosing and treating defects in eye movements and problems with how the eyes work together.
+The below signs & symptoms can indicate a variety of visual and visual processing conditions, including visual stress.
+If you or your child experience any of these, get in touch and learn how I could help…

 Double-vision